2027 Africa Cup of Nations bids: Bids

 Having initially started as a Tanzania and Uganda bid, due to Kenya's suspension from FIFA, Kenya joined the bid after their FIFA suspension was lifted, with the Kenyan government approving the bid proposal on 6 December 2022.
 After a stampede in Tanzania killed 1 and injured 30, doubts were raised about the bid's ability to host the event.
-The three countries were banking on their commercial viability rather than their results on the pitch to win the bid and to bring the tournament to East Africa after 51 years.
+The three countries were banking on their commercial viability rather than their results on the pitch to win the bid and to bring the tournament back to East Africa for the first time in 51 years.